digital-futures-academy-se-2404-a/secret-diary-pair-programming-javascript-amy-ian/docs/Domain-Models.md

 ### Tests

-- [ ] getLockedStatus should return 'true' when the diary is locked
+- [x] getLockedStatus should return 'false' when the diary is unlocked
-- [ ] getLockedStatus should return 'false' when the diary is unlocked
+- [x] getLockedStatus should return 'true' when the diary is locked

 ## User Story 4